SAT/ACT Optional Admission

 What are the application requirements for students applying SAT/ACT Optional?plus or minus

 Eligible students must be in the top 30% of their graduating class.
 If their high school does not rank, students must have a GPA of at least 3.2 on a 4.0 scale.
-In lieu of standardized test scores, students applying SAT/ACT Optional must submit two graded papers from high school.
 To complete their application, students must submit an official high school transcript and a letter of recommendation, and may be asked to schedule an on-campus interview.

 Will students be considered for a merit scholarship if they apply SAT/ACT Optional? plus or minusYes.
 High school students who apply SAT/ACT Optional will automatically be considered for academic merit scholarships awarded by the University.
 If they qualify, then students will be awarded either the Loyola or Arrupe academic merit scholarships.
 Scholarship decisions will be based on the overall strength of the student's application.